wagtail/gsoc/2023/chinonso-ani/README.md

 - [x] Read all of Google’s [contributor guide](https://google.github.io/gsocguides/student/)
 - [x] Read the official [timeline](https://developers.google.com/open-source/gsoc/timeline) and add the most important dates as reminders on your calendar.

-You’ve done the hardest bits!
-Now all that’s left is for you to:

 - [x] Introduce yourself on our [Welcome to Wagtail!
 Introductions](https://github.com/wagtail/gsoc/discussions/1) discussion thread.

 ### Checklist: open source contributions